sass/sass-site/source/documentation/breaking-changes/function-name.md

 This change will also remove special parsing for the `expression()` function or `progid:...()` functions with vendor prefixes.
-No browser ever actually shipped a vendor-prefixed versions of these function, so having special parsing for them is unnecessary.
+No browser ever actually shipped a vendor-prefixed versions of these functions, so having special parsing for them is unnecessary.
 Vendor-prefixed `expression()` functions like `-foo-expression()` will be parsed as normal Sass functions, and vendor-prefixed `progid:...()` functions like `-foo-progid:bar()` will be syntax errors because